algorandfoundation/algokit-client-generator-ts/README.md

 npm install @algorandfoundation/algokit-utils
 ```

 Note: you need at least version 7 of AlgoKit Utils to work with the latest version of the generator.
+It currently only works with algosdk v2.

 ### Use